spacemeshos/go-spacemesh/docs/tasks.md

 Stuff we have a basic 1st pass implementation for:

-- Initial project packages strcuture and entry points (app, node, grpcApi, etc...)
+- Initial project packages structure and entry points (app, node, grpcApi, etc...)
 - A cli app shell with flags and commands
 - Grpc and json-http api servers with config and decent tests
 - Basic node with 2 implemented example p2p protocols and basic tests